There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

-An investigation by the Art Institute of Chicago and a 2001 exhibition at the Cleveland Museum of Art sought to decipher the jumbled images.
-The most obvious features include a woman's head facing to the left and an outstretched arm with an outstretched hand to the right.
-It is very likely that Picasso originally began painting a portrait of a woman, who possibly appears to be seated and moody or worried.
+Research by the Art Institute of Chicago and a 2001 exhibit at the Cleveland Museum of Art sought to unravel the jumbled images.
+The most obvious features include a woman's head facing left and an outstretched arm with an open hand facing right.
+It is highly likely that Picasso originally began painting a portrait of a woman, possibly appearing to be seated and in a bad mood or worry.
 Not much of this image is visible except for her face and legs.

 Secrets of Madam X - John Singer Sargent